finos/rune-python-generator/BUILDANDTEST.md

 ## To test that the generated code successfully deserializes and serializes

-These tests use common standards found in another repo.
+These tests implement the common standards found in the [Rune Common Repo](https://github.com/finos/rune-common.git).

 1. Get the test Rune and JSON files